 Making fermented weed tea from different weeds

-Extreme fans of the process have a continually fermenting pot or barrel somewhere in their garden where they keep adding plant material as they weed the garden.
+Fans of the process have a continually fermenting pot or barrel somewhere in their garden where they keep adding plant material as they weed the garden.

 Crucial to the success of each fermented tea batch

 Water – must be as close as possible to natural rainwater.
 Avoid tap water if possible.
 If you must use it, let it sit for at least an hour, at best a whole day, without a lid.
-Chemicals that keep it safe for drinking like chlorine will evaporate.
+Chemicals that keep it safe for drinking, like chlorine, will evaporate.